sarahhaedrich/Big-shark/Lab08.md

 ![Image](Adaptativecapacity.png)

 The DHS surveys are only available to people after an application process.
 Our professor, Joe Holler, applied and received the DHS survey data, however, due to due to the privacy regulations around the data, we were not able to work directly with the data.
 However, each student in the class was assigned a variable from the figure above to write an SQL code to classify the DHS survey data into quantiles.
-Professor Holler then accumulated our work into this [SQL code](vulnerabilitySQL (1).sql).
+Professor Holler then accumulated our work into this [SQL code](vulnerabilitySQL.sql).
 This SQL file will, in theory, produce a figure that resembles Figure 4. in Malcolm, et al.'s vulnerability analysis.

 Here is a sample of our sql code:
 ```sql